smaremanda/add-in-docs/reference/shared/settings.settingschangedeventargs.md

 The  **settingsChanged** event was designed to let you to handle potential conflicts when two or more users are attempting to save settings at the same time when your add-in is used in a shared (co-authored) document.

->**Important**
----
-Your add-in's code can register a handler for the  **settingsChanged** event when the add-in is running with any Excel client, but the event will fire only when the add-in is loaded with a spreadsheet that is opened in Excel Online, _and_ more than one user is editing the spreadsheet (co-authoring).
+ >**Important**:  Your add-in's code can register a handler for the  **settingsChanged** event when the add-in is running with any Excel client, but the event will fire only when the add-in is loaded with a spreadsheet that is opened in Excel Online, _and_ more than one user is editing the spreadsheet (co-authoring).
 Therefore, effectively the **settingsChanged** event is supported only in Excel Online in co-authoring scenarios.